Vluuks/AndroidPractice/Week1/Lab/README.md

 ### The constructor
 The constructor is an important and special method inside the class that we can call to create instances of that class.
 By default, classes are provided with a constructor that takes no arguments and does not alter the properties of the class.
 We called this constructor in the example above: `Student a = new Student();`.
 It just creates the object with the associated properties, but does not set their values.

 Often the constructor is used to set the properties of the class to meaningful values.
 In this case we want to set the values of the name, the program the student is attending and the student number.
 The constructor of the class can be made with this in mind, allowing us to insert these values.

-To do this, we simply need to add the constructor method to the class definition.
-While the class  only contained the properties and the method `printInfo()` before, we can now adjust it to hold our constructor as well!

-        class Student {

-            // Properties of the class
-            public String name;
-            public String program;
-            public int studentNumber;
+The constructor is defined by using the name of the class as the name of the method, and then specifying the parameters it should take.
+Inside the method body, these parameters are passed on to the appropriate fields of the class.
+The next section will cover these parameters in more depth.

         // Constructor of the class
         public Student(String aName, String aProgram, int aStudentNumber) {
                 name = aName;
                 program = aProgram;
                 studentNumber = aStudentNumber;
         }

-            // Method of the class
-            public void printInfo() {
-                System.out.println("This student is called " + name);
-                System.out.println("they are studying " + program);
-                System.out.println("and their student number is " + studentNumber);
-            }
-        }

-The constructor is defined by using the name of the class as the name of the method, and then specifying the parameters it should take.
-Inside the method body, these parameters are passed on to the appropriate fields of the class.
-The next section will cover these parameters in more depth.
+To use the constructor with the parameters we defined, we simply need to add it to the class definition.
+While the class  only contained the properties and the method `printInfo()` before, we can now adjust it to hold our constructor as well!

 ➡️ *Exercise 3* *Using the syntax from the example above, add the constructor to `Student.java`.
 Verify that its syntax is correct by compiling `StudentTest.java`.*